jhaskinsjr/nebula/README.md

 The μService-SIMulator (ussim) is a framework for developing cyce-accurate 64-bit RISC-V simulators.
 Most of the RV64I instruction set is implemented (both compressed and uncompressed versions of opcodes).
-Additionally, this software package comes with two sample simulators: the first implements a very simple single-stage pipeline (codename: Bergamot), and the second implements a slightly more sophisticated 6-stage pipeline with automatic data- and control-hazard detection and handling (codename:
+Additionally, this software package comes with two sample simulators:
+Bergamot and Clementine.
+Bergamot implements a very simple single-stage pipeline; Clementine implements a slightly more sophisticated 6-stage pipeline with automatic data- and control-hazard detection and handling.
-Clementine).

 ## Software Architecture

+### Philosophy: Simplicity And Flexibility Through Independence

 The central design feature of ussim is an army of microservices... independent processes running on the same machine or different machines...